 The Government’s announcement will add an extra 2.6% onto the payroll cost of each employee, which is a vast increase for struggling SMEs.

-HABIC made a detailed submission on the statutory sick pay leave in December 2020, outlining that the cost of the Sick pay should be borne by the national social fund.
+HABIC made a detailed submission on the Statutory Sick Pay in December 2020, outlining that the cost of the sick pay should be borne by the national social fund.

-As mentioned in our submission, employers within the personal grooming industry may not be able to absorb or sustain the costs of statutory sick pay if made mandatory for various reasons, including high costs of doing business, high rents, lack of disposable or discretionary spending by consumers, competition from the black market, etc. Prices within the industry are compressed – creating the opportunity to adjust prices extremely limited.
+As mentioned in our submission, employers within the personal grooming industry may not be able to absorb or sustain the costs of Statutory Sick Pay if made mandatory.
+The reasons for this include; the high costs of doing business, high rents, lack of disposable or discretionary spending by consumers, competition from the black market, etc. Prices within the industry are compressed, and the opportunity to adjust prices is extremely limited.

-Employers and SMEs are the backbones of Irish society; they have taken on the demanding and challenging role of creating and sustaining employment and all the worry and complexities that go along with it.
-Many will say employers are rewarded with massive profits; this is simply untrue.
-For most businesses in the personal grooming industry, recent research by Jim Power notes a profit level of 0% – 3% in 2019 pre-COVID-19; there is no doubt with social distancing and the new working norms that this will be lower in 2021 and beyond.
+Employers and SMEs are the backbones of Irish society.
+They have taken on the demanding and challenging role of creating and sustaining employment, and all the worry and complexities that go along with it.
+Many will say employers are rewarded with massive profits, this is simply untrue.
+For most businesses in the personal grooming industry, recent research by Jim Power notes a profit level of 0% – 3% in 2019 pre-COVID-19.
+There is no doubt that with social distancing and the new working norms, this will be lower in 2021 and beyond.